njoubert/dotfiles/macbookair/README.md

 For custom prompts, there's the venerable [powershell10k](https://github.com/romkatv/powerlevel10k) and the new kid [starship.rs](https://starship.rs/).
 I tried both and Powerlevel10k is faster, while Starship is buggy and the documentation is often incorrect.
 So, P10K it is.

-As for plugins, I have yet to get into [oh-my-zsh](https://ohmyz.sh/) and enable all the [fancy](https://dev.to/abdfnx/oh-my-zsh-powerlevel10k-cool-terminal-1no0) [stuff](https://www.lorenzobettini.it/2024/01/oh-my-zsh-and-powerlevel10k-in-macos/).
+⏳ *As for plugins, I have yet to get into [oh-my-zsh](https://ohmyz.sh/) and enable all the [fancy](https://dev.to/abdfnx/oh-my-zsh-powerlevel10k-cool-terminal-1no0) [stuff](https://www.lorenzobettini.it/2024/01/oh-my-zsh-and-powerlevel10k-in-macos/).*

 ### VIM Enhancements